-See "Using Profiler/ServerTrace features in the Management Console" on page 127 for information about using the Optimizeit Profiler and ServerTrace features.
+See "Using Profiler/ServerTrace features in the Management Console" for information about using the Optimizeit Profiler and ServerTrace features.

 This integration supports Optimizeit ServerTrace version 3 onwards and Optimizeit Profiler 6.0 onwards.

 Install and configure the local Profiler/ServerTrace client